Scientific analysis servers

-- Be aware of resources available at the time before your process starts and choose the scientific server that is suitable ( check average load on scientific server from message of the day on login server for example or using any of Linux monitoring command:
+- Be aware of resources available at the time before your process starts and choose the scientific server that is suitable ( check the average load on the scientific server from the message of the day on login server for example or using any of Linux monitoring command:

 - Execution/processing time should be less than 1 hour;

 - Serial jobs only

 - High memory jobs should be executed on the high memory scientific servers with 2117 GB of RAM (see above Table column 1 )

 - Monitor your process on a scientific server using